sindhuOsisoft/OCS-Docs/content/add-organize-data/organize-data/assets/create-asset-from-type.md

 1. Select the stream from the list of streams.

      **Note:** Only streams of the type specified for the stream reference are displayed.
-In this example, only streams of type PI-Float32 are displayed.

-     Search on the stream name, ID, or description.
+You can search on the stream name, ID, or description.
 You can use the asterisk (*) as a wildcard.

 1. Click **Add**.